HughP/MLKA/Publications/2015 - Thesis/Data Used/ReadMe.md

 ####For Texts of the book of James
 1. Copies and permissions were obtained from various sources as indicated in the texts.
 2. Manual text clean up was conducted as indicated per text.
+This generally included removing SFM markers, chapter and verse numbers, and section headdings.
 3. A day of rest was had.
 Proceeded directly to step #4.

 ####For all texts

 4. Each file was inspected visually to determine if it was appropriately cleaned.
 Any glaring anomalies were removed manually and noted.
 5. The text was counted with UnicodeCCount.
-A table was formed from the output of UnicodeCCount.
+Counting includes an NFC, an NFD, and a UnicodeCCount -d-m count.
+A table was formed from the output of each UnicodeCCount.
 6. Word counts were considered based on the number of occurances of <U+0020> ''.
+7. Texts were converted to NFD for procssing with TecKit.
-7. A mapping (of Unicode characters to ISO 9555 key positions) of the target keyboard was produced.
+8. A mapping (of Unicode characters to ISO 9555 key positions) of the target keyboard was produced.
-8. A mapping of Unicode characters to QWERTY key equivalents was produced.
+9. A mapping of Unicode characters to QWERTY key equivalents was produced.
-9. A manual search and replace was done to create a QWERTY equivalent model.
+10. A TecKit search and replace was done to create a QWERTY equivalent model.
-10. The text was processed with the xyz script from Matt Stave.
+11. The text was processed with the xyz script from Matt Stave.
-11. The output from step #9 was fed to Michael Dickens' application to produce an example optimized keyboard layout.
+12. The output from step #9 was fed to Michael Dickens' application to produce an example optimized keyboard layout.
-12. The output from step #9 was fed to Michael Dickens' application to evaluate the existing model keyboard layout.
+13. The output from step #9 was fed to Michael Dickens' application to evaluate the existing model keyboard layout.
-13. The output from step #9 was fed to heatmap.js script and an image was created of the whole text, and of the sample text.
+14. The output from step #9 was fed to heatmap.js script and an image was created of the whole text, and of the sample text.
-14. Total character count for the text was produced based on the counts of UnicodeCCount.
+15. Total character count for the text was produced based on the counts of UnicodeCCount.
-15. Percentages were produced based on counts in step # 14.
+16. Percentages were produced based on counts in step # 14.
-16. Distance traveled was computed based on Patrick's script.
+17. Distance traveled was computed based on Patrick's script.
-17. Cognitive disruption was computed.
+18. Cognitive disruption was computed.
-18. Average distance per word was computed for each text.
+19. Average distance per word was computed for each text.

 ##Various wikipedia stats